-Homemade whipped shea butter is great to use in cooler weather and it helps to nourish dry skin.
+Homemade whipped shea butter is smooth, light and so nourishing to the skin.
 It smells great and has only 3 clean ingredients- shea butter, extra virgin olive oil, and the essential oils of your choice.
+Make this body butter in 15 minutes without any heating required!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read the full disclosure here.